drewbrokke/node-gogo-shell/README.md

 ## API

-GogoShell is an instance of [net.Socket](https://nodejs.org/api/net.html#net_class_net_socket) and inherits all it's properties, methods, and events.
+GogoShell is an instance of [net.Socket](https://nodejs.org/api/net.html#net_class_net_socket) and inherits all its properties, methods, and events.

 ### new GogoShell([options])